 How to commute within Pondicherry?

-The best way to commute in Pondicherry is to rent a bike, Vespa being the most famous choice as it goes with the vibe of Pondicherry.
-I wouldn’t recommend renting a car or taxi as a lot of places to visit in Pondicherry are in close proximity to each other and parking becomes a problem.
+The best way to commute in Pondicherry is to rent a bike, Vespa being the most favourite choice as it goes with the vibe of Pondicherry.
+I wouldn’t recommend renting a car or taxi as a lot of places to visit in Pondicherry are near each other and parking becomes a problem.
 Secondly, bike rentals are inexpensive options.

 - Bike rentals cost INR 200-400 per day, depending on the type of bike and the season.

-- A Vespa will cost around INR 300 per day, whereas a Royal Enfield will cost around INR 800 per day normally.
+- A Vespa will cost around INR 300 per day, whereas a Royal Enfield will cost around INR 800 per day typically.